- Where can I read more basic information about the sport of rowing?

 What if I can’t swim?

 That’s a big concern and an unavoidable safety hazard.
-As a novice rower, you may wear a life jacket during practice if you can’t swim, but you will be ineligible for races.
+As a novice rower, you may wear a life jacket during practice if you can’t swim.
 It’ll be important for you to learn to swim as soon as possible because the lifejacket limits your range of movement.
 Varsity/JV rowers are required to know how to swim.

 What about practice clothing and racing uniforms?

 Rowers and Coxswains should come to practice wearing running shoes and appropriately dressed to exercise outside.
 Practice clothing should be form fitting so it doesn’t hang below the seat and get caught in the wheels that the seat rolls on.
 Basketball style shorts are too baggy.
-We sell rowing specific shorts for about $25 or you can get something from any sporting good store.
+You can get some compression type shorts from any sporting good store or ask the coach.

 We do have an official racing uniform that should be purchased by all varsity participants.
 More information on purchasing will be available at the start of each season.